elegant-scipy/elegant-scipy/markdown/ch3.markdown

 f, (ax0, ax1) = plt.subplots(2, 1, figsize=(20, 15))
 ax0.imshow(image, cmap='gray')
-ax1.imshow(-np.log(1 + F_magnitude), cmap='gray', interpolation='nearest')
+ax1.imshow(-np.log(1 + F_magnitude),
+           cmap='gray', interpolation='nearest',
+           extent=(-N // 2, N // 2, -M // 2, M // 2))
 plt.show()
 ```

+Note the high values around the origin (middle) of the spectrum—these
+coefficients describe the low frequencies or smooth parts of the
+image; a vague canvas of the photo.
+Higher frequency components,
+spread throughout the spectrum, fill in the edges and detail.
+Peaks
+around higher frequencies correspond to the periodic noise.

 ## Real-world Application: Analyzing Radar Data

 Linearly modulated FMCW (Frequency-Modulated Continuous-Wave) radars
 make extensive use of the FFT algorithm for signal processing and
-provide examples of the application of the FFT.
-In this chapter
+provide examples of various application of the FFT.
+In this chapter we
-we will use actual data from FMCW radars to demonstrate some
+will use actual data from FMCW radars to demonstrate one such
-applications of the FFT algorithm.

-To help the reader to understand the data we start with a short
+application: target detection.

+To start off, we take a bird's eye tour of FMCW radars so we may
-overview of a simple FMCW radar and the properties of the signal out
+better understand the properties of the signals involved.
-of the radar.

 ### Block diagram of a simple FMCW radar